 Earl Grey black tea

-The famous Earl Grey is, in essence, a blend of different black teas.
+The famous Earl Grey is, in fact, a blend of different black teas.
 It may include smoked teas such as Lapsang Souchong, Darjeeling, Ceylon, and sometimes even Oolong.
-The exact blend varies, but bergamot is always present, making it a flavoured tea.
-Earl Grey is hugely popular in England, and several legends surround its origins and the story of its name.
+The composition varies, but bergamot is always present, making it a flavoured tea.
+Earl Grey is enormously popular in England, and various legends surround its origins and the story behind its name.

 Ceylon tea

-Another tea known the world over, Ceylon tea is grown in Sri Lanka (Ceylon being the island's former name), once a British colony.
-It has a particular history: originally, Ceylon tea was almost exclusively black, though today green and white versions are also produced.
-It is, however, the black variety for which it remains best known.
-Sri Lanka classifies its teas by grade according to the altitude of the cultivars: low, mid and high grown.
+Another tea known the world over, Ceylon tea is grown in Sri Lanka (Ceylon being the former name of the island), once a British colony.
+It is something of a special case: while Ceylon tea was originally synonymous with black tea, green and white Ceylon teas can now be found as well.
+It is the black variety, however, for which it remains best known.
+Sri Lanka also grades its teas according to the altitude at which they are grown: low, high and mid-grown.